Counselling Psychologists in India

 How long does counselling usually take to feel helpful?

-Those who book one-on-one session with counselling psychologists often find that counselling becomes more helpful as trust and familiarity build over time.
-Rather than focusing solely on speed, counselling prioritises depth, self-understanding, and lasting emotional skills that extend well beyond the therapy room.
+People often find that counselling becomes more helpful as trust and familiarity build over time.
+So, rather than focusing solely on speed, counselling prioritises depth, self-understanding, and sustainable skill development.